Advice for the Fearful Blogger in a 3-Part Plan

-THREE ways to get over our fear of blogging.
+Time to get over your fear of blogging.

 There are other important things to remember about blogging, and most of it is rather personal.
 For one thing, not everyone is a writer.
 That’s not being an elitist.
 That’s just a fact.
-Even if you can stitch together a sentence or two to assemble a complete thought, how do you feel about sewing up 10 or 15 of them into a complete article?
+Even if you can stitch together a sentence or two for an email, how do you feel about sewing up 10 or 15 of them into a complete article?
 How about doing THAT consistently every month?
 Every other week?
 Weekly?
-Here is where fear of failure seeps in for some of us.
-Maybe "fear" is too strong a word, but it is a high level reluctance to engage a task that you JUST KNOW is going to suck because you’re simply not prepared to do that much writing.
+Here is where fear seeps in for some of us: fear of failure.
+Maybe “fear” is too strong a word, but it is a high level reluctance to engage a task that you JUST KNOW is going to suck because you’re simply not prepared to do that much writing.

 On a kind of related issue, let’s talk about my own struggle with blogging.
 I started my first blog in late 2000 after spending about a year watching kids (mostly) ramble on and on about various social experiments and fashion questions.
 Yes – the first successful bloggers were teens with angst.
-Then I saw one enterprising kid who had a very popular blog managed to snag a few corporate fashion sponsors.
-That's when I knew that blogging had real potential for all kinds of business.
-I selected Greymatter blogging software - this was a few years before WordPress came out - and launched with absolutely no idea what I was going to do with it.
+Then I saw one enterprising kid who had established a very popular blog and managed to snag a few corporate fashion sponsors.
+That’s when I knew that blogging had real potential for all kinds of business.
+I selected Greymatter blogging software – this was a few years before WordPress came out – and launched with absolutely no idea what I was going to do with it.

 Another question people ask, what’s it for?
 Answer: blogs help you start a conversation with your target audience.
 Through your blog, your audience may get to know you better.
 More important, if any of your ideas resonate with them (impression), then you’ll get a new friend (engagement) who may ask questions (interaction), and possibly do more with you (conversion).
 See what I did there?
 Impression, engagement, interaction, conversion – the four cornerstones of content marketing.
 But those are just more reasons WHY you should blog; it doesn’t answer the underlying question: how – and for that, I have three shiny reasons how you should at least approach your nascent career as a full-blown blogger.